Iran Considers 'Gradually' Restoring Internet After Shutdown

 The opposition Iran International channel based outside the country has said at least 12,000 people were killed during the protests, citing senior government and security sources.

-Iranian officials have said the demonstrations were peaceful before turning into "riots" that included vandalism of public property.

-Authorities have blamed foreign influence, namely from Iran's foes the United States and Israel.

-On Saturday, supreme leader Ayatollah Ali Khamenei said "a few thousand" people had been killed by what he called "agents" of the two countries who instigated the unrest.
+On Saturday, supreme leader Ayatollah Ali Khamenei said "a few thousand" people had been killed by what he called "agents" of the United States and Israel, and Iranian local media has reported multiple deaths among security forces.

+Khamenei said authorities "must break the back of the seditionists", as local media has reported thousands of arrests and rights groups have estimated up to 20,000 people have been detained.

 Legal Disclaimer: